DRDC-RDDC/pyMassEvac/paper/paper.md

 of the number of individuals in need of evacuation.
-This is evidenced by recent exercises that have been conducted, such as the SARex series in Norway [@solberg2016a; @solberg2018a], a table-top exercise including the United States, Canada, and the cruise ship industry [@mcnutt2016a], and NANOOK-TATIGIT 21 exercise led by the Canadian Armed Forces [@nationaldefence2021a].
+This is evidenced by recent exercises that have been conducted, such as the SARex series in Norway [@solberg2016a; @solberg2018a], a table-top exercise including the United States, Canada, and the cruise ship industry [@mcnutt2016a], and the NANOOK-TATIGIT 21 exercise led by the Canadian Armed Forces [@nationaldefence2021a].

 While software exists to support planning for and the execution of evacuation